conal/convolution-paper/reviews-icfp2019.md

 In general, I thought that the paper lacks a proper structure that is easy to understand.
 In the first sections, it was never clear to me whether the authors summarize preliminaries or whether there are novel ideas in here.
 I was always waiting impatiently for the "meat" of the paper to begin.
 I think you should at least give the reader some kind of roadmap about how you present the material, especially since it takes a very long time before you return to the issues mentioned in the introduction.

-l.
-479ff: Here I was rather puzzled that you suddenly talk about "testing for membership" but without demonstrating how one does test for membership.
+l.479ff: Here I was rather puzzled that you suddenly talk about "testing for membership" but without demonstrating how one does test for membership.
 I would have appreciated if you had shown the full code here and illustrated which type class instances are derived and needed for that example to go through.

 In section 6, I began to feel completely lost.
 All that code in Lemma 9 with no guidance about what it does.